 General Information-Agency and Area

-Group Interventions is a social service agency serving domestic violence abusers in Madison ,Bond and St Clair County in Illinois.
-The area we serve is on the Mississippi River just across from St Louis, Mo.in Southwestern Illinois which is about 280 miles south of Chicago.
-Illinois has a population of 12,831,970; Cook County(including Chicago) has a population of 5.3 million.
-In comparison, Madison County has a population of 265,303, Bond County, a population of 18,055 and St Clair County, a population of 270,419.
+Group Interventions is a social service agency serving domestic violence abusers in Bond, Clinton, Jersey, Macoupin, Madison and St. Clair counties in Illinois.
+The area we serve is on the Mississippi River just across from St. Louis, Missouri, in Southwestern Illinois.

 “You show people how to treat you by what you tolerate and what you choose to ignore.”